 Authors share first-authorship and are listed alphabetically.
 Thank you to our consultants Andrea, Andreína, and Rosalía Ramírez for their patience and sharing their language with us over the years.
+We acknowledge financial support from a Jacobs Research Funds group grant, SSHRC Doctoral support # 752-2016-0180 and a UMD graduate summer research fellowship to Lyskawa, a Cosmos Club Foundation scholarship to Ranero, NSF grant #1449815 to UMD Language Science Center, and NSF grants BCS-1619857 and BCS-1563129 to Maria Polinsky.
 Thank you to Masha Polinsky, Omer Preminger, and Pedro Mateo Pedro for their guidance throughout the project.
 We thank the following people for helpful comments: Judith Aissen, Daniel Harbour, Telma Can Pixabaj, Lauren Eby Clemens, Mary Paster, participants at UMD's Guatemala Field Station, and audiences at LSA 2018, CamCoS 7, FAMLi 5, DGfS 2019, S-Lab at UMD, and GLOW 2019.
 Ted Levin, Marisa Fried, and Jessica Coon deserve a special thanks.
 Finally, thank you to two anonymous reviewers for detailed comments that improved the paper substantially.
 All errors are our own.